Information for Media

 Generally we are unable to comment on the stage a complaint may be at because of the many variables affecting the assessment process.

-We are unable to comment on the specifics of closed complaints other than those made in a published decision.
+We are unable to provide additional comment on the specifics of closed complaints.

 If we do not find a breach of the Code of Health and Disability Services Consumers’ Rights (the Code), we cannot comment on the complaint, because the information is privileged — between HDC and those involved in the complaint.
 However, a complainant is entitled to talk about their complaint.